Search Archived Marriage Records

 He was born July 25, 1936, in McGee, Mo., son of the late Walter and Ethel (Howell) Barks.

-He was united in marriage to Katie Clubb May 23, 1953, and she survives, residing in Green ville.
+He was united in marriage to Katie Clubb May 23, 1953, and she survives, residing in Greenville.

-Mr. Barks had lived in Granite City, Ill., for many years.
-He retired from Nooter Corporation in St. Louis, where he was a welder, after 31 years of service.
-He returned to Green ville in 1997.
 He served as post commander of the American Legion Post #113, Granite City, and commander of the 22nd District, commander of the Eight and Forty, the post commander of the VFW Post #741, Granite City, and served for 36 years as a member and officer in the American Legion, VFW and AMVETS.
-He was also a member of the Wayne County Eagles.

 In addition to his wife, he is survived by two sons, Rodger (Zella) Barks, Granite City, Ill., Bryan Barks, Granite City, Ill.; three grandchildren, Caleb, Tobey and Jason; one great-grandchild; several nieces and nephews, including Jimmy, Diane, Jerry, Joan and Lorn Howell.